-To the extent that any award (or, after December 31, 2022, a Prior Plan Award) is forfeited, or any option and the related tandem stock appreciation right (if any) or free-standing stock appreciation right (including, after December 31, 2022, such an award granted under the Prior Plan) terminates, expires or lapses without being exercised, or any award (or, after December 31, 2022, a Prior Plan award) is settled for cash, the shares subject to such awards (or, after December 31, 2022, a Prior Plan award) not delivered will again be (or will newly be, as applicable) available for awards under the Stock Plan.
+To the extent that any award (or, after December 31, 2022, a Prior Plan Award) is forfeited, or any option and the related tandem stock appreciation right (if any) or free-standing stock appreciation right (including, after December 31, 2022, such an award granted under the Prior Plan) terminates, expires or lapses without being exercised, or any award (or, after December 31, 2022, a Prior Plan award) is settled for cash, the shares subject to such awards (or, after December 31, 2022, a Prior Plan award) is settled for cash, the shares subject to such awards (or, after December 31, 2022, a Prior Plan award) not delivered will again be (or will newly be, as applicable) available for awards under the Stock Plan.
 If the exercise price of any option (or, after December 31, 2022, any option granted previously under the Prior Plan) and/or the tax withholding obligations relating to any award (or, after December 31, 2022, any Prior Plan award) are satisfied by delivering shares to the Company (by either actual delivery or by attestation), only the number of shares issued net of the shares delivered or attested to will be deemed delivered for purposes of the share reserve.
-To the extent any shares subject to an award (or, after December 31, 2022, any Prior Plan award) are withheld to satisfy the exercise price (in the case of an option, or, after December 31, 2022, any option granted previously under the Prior Plan) and/or the tax withholding obligations relating to any award (whether under the Stock Plan or Pior Plan), such shares will not be deemed to have been delivered for purposes of the share reserve and will again be (or will newly be, as applicable) available for awards under the Stock Plan will count against the share reserve.
-Dividends and dividend equivalents distributed under the Stock Plan will count against the share reserve.
+To the extent any shares subject to an award (or, after December 31, 2022, any option granted previously under the Prior Plan) and/or the tax withholding obligations relating to any award (whether under the Stock Plan or Prior Plan), such shares will not be deemed to have been delivered for purposes of the share reserve and will again be (or will newly be, as applicable) available for awards under the Stock Plan.
+Any dividend equivalents distributed under the Stock Plan will count against the share reserve.
 Dividends and dividend equivalents will not be paid (or accrue) on unexercised options or unexercised stock appreciation rights.